itsaboutcode/iOS-SDK/README.md

 A few helpful view controllers exist to make life easier and get apps built faster.

 * `SinglyLoginViewPickerController`

     As discussed above this is a view controller to give a list of available services for the user to login to.

 * `SinglyFriendPickerViewController`

    A view of a users contacts that allows them to pick one.

 * `SinglySharingViewController`

     A view to post a status message out to a network.

 More docs to come for these.

+## License ##

+The Singly SDK is licensed under the terms of the BSD License.
+Please see the LICENSE file for more information.